vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--user <i>esxi_or_vcenter_server_username</i></pre>

-Wrap the user name in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes special characters.
+Wrap the user name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes special characters.

 <pre>--user '<i>esxi_or_vcenter_server_usern@me</i>'</pre>